MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 You can monitor the CSV cache in Performance Monitor by adding the counters under **Cluster CSV Volume Cache**.

-#### To configure the CSV cache
+#### Configure the CSV cache

 1. Start Windows PowerShell as an administrator.
 2. To define a cache of *512* MB to be reserved on each node, type the following:

       - For Windows Server 2012 R2: